Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

 There is also one `script` dependency defined, to `hello_world` script.

-In my favourite editor the project look as follows:
+In my favorite editor the project look as follows:

 ![](../images/project_struct.png)

 ## Scripts definition

-The script (`scripts/hello_world.py`) consist of a few lines:
+The script (`scripts/hello_world.py`) consists of a few lines:

     content = """
     <!DOCTYPE html>